-Each week students develop gross motor skills with the help of the physical education specialist and the classroom teacher.
-During this time, students will participate in group games and individual activities designed to further develop large and small muscle groups.
+Although gross motor skills are developed throughout the third grade program, they are a specific focus of the physical education program.
+The physical education teacher provides lessons and activities in which students participate in-group games and individual activities designed to further develop large and small muscle groups.
 Children are expected to follow the rules of the games, put forth effort, display good sportsmanship and work well with teammates.
+The physical education teacher will assess students based on skills such as: